punchow12/JavaSQLIntegration/README.md

 <h1>How to run</h1>
-1. Open the Java Project in your IDE of choice.
+1. Open the Java Project in your IDE of choice. \n
 2. Connect Postgres on your Local Host(change values of url user pass in Main.java)
 3. Once it successfully connects to the server, you can uncomment the code in static main() method and test the function you wish. (or you can make ur own method calls)